UCI-GDIM32-W25/hw1-HenryBao666/README.md

 	        Increases the count when the player plants a seed Updated dynamically through the UpdateSeeds() method in the PlantCountUI class

-    Seeds Remaining UI
-	    Attributes:
-             A TextMeshPro - Text field that displays the number of seeds remaining
-	    Actions:
-	        Decreases the count when the player plants a seed Updated dynamically through the UpdateSeeds() method in the PlantCountUI class

 ## Open-Source Assets
 If you added any other outside assets, list them here!